CRATETV/crate-tv-app/README.md

 -   `SQUARE_LOCATION_ID`: Your Square Location ID (public).
 -   `SQUARE_ACCESS_TOKEN`: Your Square Access Token (this is a secret and should be kept private).

-**Required for File Uploads:**
+**Required for File Uploads & Live Data Publishing:**
-You need an AWS account and an S3 bucket to use the file uploader in the admin panel.
+You need an AWS account and an S3 bucket to use the file uploader and the new live data publishing feature.
 The bucket must have public read access enabled and CORS configured to allow PUT requests from your website's domain.
 -   `AWS_ACCESS_KEY_ID`: Your AWS IAM user's access key ID.
 -   `AWS_SECRET_ACCESS_KEY`: Your AWS IAM user's secret access key.
 -   `AWS_S3_REGION`: The region of your S3 bucket (e.g., `us-east-1`).